mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

 - The amount you'd invest in a building is a function of the value of its underlying land.
   - If a building in Manhattan costs $10m to build, the result is worth far more than $10m because land in Manhattan is so valuable.
-  - If you spent $10m to build a building in outer detroit, the result would be worth less than $10m, which indicates the land has negative value.
+  - If you spent $10m to build a building in outer Detroit, the result would be worth less than $10m, which indicates the land has negative value.
   - You'd never buy land in Manhattan to park a mobile home because there are much more lucrative structures to put on such valuable land.
 - When building value is high relative to the land, it drives up the value of the surrounding land.
   - e.g., a fancy hotel makes the surrounding area more valuable.